 __________________

-Mírzá Asadulláh was visiting in ‘Akká and came to see us several times.
+Mírzá Asadu’lláh was visiting in ‘Akká and came to see us several times.
 We gave him special messages from some of the American friends, and told him how much the American believers loved him.
 He smiled, and answered that he loved them very much, for they were all his spiritual children.
 We also told him how many of his lessons we had copied and spread.
 He answered, “That is good.
 But now you have come yourselves to the Fountain—the Source—of all inspi- ration, and you must take back this Water of Life to all the believers.
 Here is the Treasure House, and you must fill your hands with jewels to take back to America.”
 We told him that was exactly what we had come for, and hoped our capacity would enable us to take much.
-He answered, “God also gives the capacity.
+He answered, “God also gives the capacity.”

 “The believers who visit ‘Abdu’l-Bahá and go out into the world are like the mists that gather on the bosom of the ocean; soon they will rise and spread, then condense, and shower the precious moisture, thus giving verdure and plenty to all the land.”

-Mírzá Asadulláh talked most earnestly about the Mashriqu’l-Adhkár, and wished us to tell the believers in America how very, very important it is to have it built now.
+Mírzá Asadu’lláh talked most earnestly about the Mashriqu’l-Adhkár, and wished us to tell the believers in America how very, very important it is to have it built now.
 He said, “Some of the people are poor and so think they cannot help.
 A few have enough money but think for various reasons they cannot help.
 But all, each and every one who calls himself a Bahá’í and says the Greatest Name, should

 have a part in this great work, and if each believer gave only one stone, the building would be finished.
 It is not to be the home of the people but the Home of God; and while the people are poor, God is rich, and He has commanded that it be built and has promised to help those who arise to obey this command.
 This prison is now the Home of God; shall we not build in America the finest ‘Home of God’ possible?”

 Among the pilgrims who were delighted to hear of our interest in the Mashriqu’l-Adhkár at ‘Ishqábád was Ḥájí Mírzá Muḥammad-Taqí (Afnán), an old, old man who was instrumental in having it built.
 He is a cousin of the Báb and uncle to Mírzá Muḥsin .
 His work is finished, and he has come to ‘Akká to end his days.
-(All relatives of the Báb’s family are called “Afnán.”)
+(All relatives of the Báb’s family are called “Afnán”.)

 __________________

-Mírzá Jináb-i Zayn wrote The Traveler’s Narrative.
+Mírzá Jináb-i-Zayn wrote A Traveler’s Narrative.
 He was a devoted follower of Bahá’u’lláh and accom- panied Him to Baghdád.
-When Bahá’u’lláh was sent from there to Constantinople, Mírzá Jináb-i Zayn was exiled alone to Mosul, where he was obliged to stay for twelve years.
+When Bahá’u’lláh was sent from there to Constantinople, Mírzá Jináb-i-Zayn was exiled alone to Mosul, where he was obliged to stay for twelve years.
 At last Bahá’u’lláh called him to ‘Akká, where he remained until his death—about four years ago.
 His native town was Najafábád, and when he returned there after an absence, he found but one believer.
 He taught about five thousand people.
 When one of his sons died, Bahá’u’lláh comforted him by saying, “You must not grieve over the death of your son; for you have given life to five thousand souls, and they are your spiritual sons.”
-He was also given the name of Zayn, which in Arabic means “good.”
+He was also given the name of Zayn, which in Arabic means “good”.
 Two of